 While combat is enjoyable, there are still some noticeable problems that are persistent throughout.
 The game’s difficulty does tend to jump a lot.
-Some battles will be an absolute walk in the park, but other times you will be hoping to have one character stay alive long enough to win the battle.
+Some battles will be an absolute walk in the park, but other times you will be hoping to have one character stay alive long enough to merely survive battle.
 Another problem with the difficulty stems from the lack of resources available to you.
 If your team lacks a Mage that can heal your party, you will be relying on your supply of health items to keep you going.
 This wouldn’t be a problem if the supplies available to you weren’t so grossly limited.

-The story explains the sudden lack of supplies but even when you are trying to ration out the use, there is still times when you will not have enough.
+The story explains the sudden lack of supplies but even when you are trying to ration out the use, there are still times when you will not have enough.
 Another issue with supplies revolves around the weapons and loot that you collect.
 There were often times when both the gear that I found and the items that were available to purchase were hardly any more powerful than what I was already wearing.
 Because of that, you won’t notice your characters being a true force on the battlefield until late in the game.

 Even with the gripes in regards to the difficulty and supplies, the story alone is worth the price of admission here.
 This is where Dragon Age: Origins shines.
 Even after the six different introductory sections, you can still play through the story in a number of different ways.
 There is a lot of history involving all three races.
 Depending on your character, the way in which NPCs converse with you can be completely different.
 There is so much dialogue here to the point that even the sex of your character can net completely different conversation trees.